Sailing at the 1900 Summer Olympics: Medal summary

 The results of the individual races are known; however, in the past there has not been consensus on which races were considered "Olympic" and thus who the Olympic medalists were.
 The Official Report, International Olympic Committee (IOC), International Sailing Federation (ISAF) and Sports Reference present different medalists.
 The IOC has never decided which events were "Olympic" and which were not.
 Occasionally, sources differ on the nationality of competitors (such as H. MacHenry, alternately listed as French or American).
 For example, the medalists in the 3 – 10 Ton races are shown in the various sources as:

 In all classes at Meulan except the Open class, there were two distinct "finals."
 Boats were assigned time handicaps according to their weight within each class and prizes were handed out to the winners of each race.
 The IOC initially recognized the winner of the first race in each class as Olympic champion except in the case of the 10 – 20 ton class, which was decided on aggregate time over three races.
 However, currently the participants of both first and second races in three classes (0 – 0.5t, 1 – 2t and 2 – 3t) are present in the IOC database as medalists.
 That is, the second race in each of these three classes is recognized by the IOC and for each of these events two gold, two silver, and two bronze medals were retrospectively awarded by the IOC.
 In the 3 – 10 Ton race, however, only the second race winners are listed with Olympic medals.

 The data below notes all races and medalists of the regattas of the Games of the second Olympiad, as well as of the Exposition Universelle and counts all winners as medalists, because the IOC website currently affirms a total of 95 medal events in the Games.

 Medal table

-All races now considered official Olympic events, as IOC website affirms 95 total medal events.
+All races are now considered official Olympic events, as the IOC website affirms 95 total medal events.